ibm-cloud-docs/Cloudant/api/advanced_replication.md

 #### The `/_scheduler/jobs/_replicator/$job_id` endpoint
 {: #the-_scheduler-jobs-_replicator-job_id-endpoint}

 The `/_scheduler/jobs/_replicator/$job_id` endpoint shows the state of a single replication task based on its replication ID.

 The ID must be URL encoded.
+{: tip}

 ## Replication Status
 {: #replication-status}